Haythem532002/flask-app/README.md

 ## How it works (end-to-end)

 1. Developer pushes code to the app repository (this repo).
-2. GitHub Actions workflow runs: builds the Docker image (multi-stage), tags it (e.g. `owner/app:sha-<short>`), and pushes to Docker Hub.
+2. GitHub Actions workflow runs: builds the Docker image, tags it (e.g. `owner/app:sha-<short>`), and pushes to Docker Hub.
 3. ArgoCD Image Updater watches Docker Hub for new tags for the image referenced in the manifests repo.
 4. When a new tag appears, Image Updater updates the image reference in the manifests repository (or triggers an automated update depending on configuration).
 5. ArgoCD detects the change in the manifests repo and performs a sync to the Kubernetes cluster, updating the `Deployment` with the new image tag.
 6. The updated pods roll out the new Docker image automatically.

-## Dockerfile (multi-stage) — summary
+## Dockerfile — summary

-Typical multi-stage Dockerfile used for small Python/Flask apps:
+This repository uses a single-stage `Dockerfile`.
+Typical contents for a small Python/Flask app Dockerfile:

-- Builder stage: install build dependencies and create a wheel or install packages into a clean directory.
-- Final stage: copy only the runtime artifacts (app code, installed site-packages) and run `gunicorn` (or `flask run` for development).
+- Use a slim Python base image (for example `python:3.11-slim`).
+- Copy the application source and `requirements.txt` into the image.
+- Install dependencies (via `pip install -r requirements.txt`).
+- Expose the application port and run a production server (e.g., `gunicorn`) or the Flask dev server for local testing.

 Example (already present in this repo): see `Dockerfile`.